paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-077-suspension-and-revocation.md

 **(d)**

-(1) The Secretary may temporarily, for not more than 45 days, suspend and take possession of the license, certificate of registry, or merchant mariner’s document held by an individual if—
+(1) The Secretary may temporarily, for not more than 45 days, suspend and take possession of the license, certificate of registry, or merchant mariner’s document held by ‘an 22 So in original.
+Opening single quotation mark probably should not appear. individual—

+  (A) if—

-  (A) that individual performs a safety sensitive function on a vessel, as determined by the Secretary; and
+    (i) that individual performs a safety sensitive function on a vessel, as determined by the Secretary; and

-  (B) there is probable cause to believe that the individual—
+    (ii) there is probable cause to believe that the individual—

-    (i) has, while acting under the authority of that license, certificate, or document, performed the safety sensitive function in violation of law or Federal regulation regarding use of alcohol or a dangerous drug;
+      (I) has, while acting under the authority of that license, certificate, or document, performed the safety sensitive function in violation of law or Federal regulation regarding use of alcohol or a dangerous drug;

-    (ii) has been convicted of an offense that would prevent the issuance or renewal of the license, certificate, or document;
+      (II) has been convicted of an offense that would prevent the issuance or renewal of the license, certificate, or document;

-    (iii) within the 3-year period preceding the initiation of a suspension proceeding, has been convicted of an offense described in section 30304(a)(3)(A) or (B) of title 49; or
+      (III) within the 3-year period preceding the initiation of a suspension proceeding, has been convicted of an offense described in section 30304(a)(3)(A) or (B) of title 49; or

-    (iv) is a security risk that poses a threat to the safety or security of a vessel or a public or commercial structure located within or adjacent to the marine environment.
+      (IV) is a security risk that poses a threat to the safety or security of a vessel or a public or commercial structure located within or adjacent to the marine environment; or

+  (B) if there is probable cause to believe that the individual has violated company policy and is a security risk that poses a threat to other individuals on the vessel.

 (2) If a license, certificate, or document is temporarily suspended under this section, an expedited hearing under subsection (a) of this section shall be held within 30 days after the temporary suspension.